Skip to content

 png

-We obtained 4 results \(y\) from the circuit, each with probability roughly \(1/4\): \(0, 64, 128\) and \(192\).
-Dividing by \(Q = 256\) we obtain 4 reduced fractions: \(0, 1/4, 1/2\) and \(3/4\), with two of them having the correct period \(r=4\) in the denominator.
+We obtained four \(y\) results from the circuit, each with a rough probability of \(1/4\): \(0, 64, 128\), and \(192\).
+By dividing by \(Q = 256\) we obtain four reduced fractions: \(0, 1/4, 1/2\), and \(3/4\), with two of them having the correct period \(r=4\) in the denominator.
 With this period, we can compute the factors of \(N = 15\): \(\gcd(a^{r/2} \pm 1, N) = \gcd(7^2 \pm 1, 15) = 3, 5\).

 References